Robbin Laird

 Robbin F. Laird (born 1946) is a military and security analyst.

 Biography

 He has taught at Columbia University, Queens College, Princeton University and Johns Hopkins University.
 He worked with The Center for Defense Analysis and the Institute for Defense Analysis.
 He is a member of the Board of Contributors of AOL Defense and writes for The Diplomat.
 He is the director of the ICSA, LLC since 2000 and co-founder of the website Second Line of Defense, since 2010 and of Defense.info since 2018.

-He is the editor of two defense websites, Second Line of Defense and Defense Information.

-He became a fellow of The Williams Foundation, Canberra, Australia in 2018.